ethvelcro/velcro-node/README.md

+# [DEPRECATED]

+This repo was created for the ETHDenver 2019 Hackathon.
+We're keeping this available for historical purposes.

+The project has been rebranded as Notus.
+You can refer to the new Notus node [Github project](https://github.com/NotifyUs/notus-node).

 # velcro-node

 The Velcro node is a server that listens for Ethereum smart contract events or Graph Protocol subscriptions and triggers their corresponding webhooks.